Rainyan/discord-bot-ntpug/README.md

 For running the bot, it's recommended to use the `main` branch.

 ### Remote deployment
-Some common deployment options for your convenience:
+Some common deployment options for, your convenience:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Rainyan/discord-bot-ntpug/tree/main)

+Do note that Heroku will stop offering a free hosting tier by Nov 28, 2022.

 [![Docker](https://user-images.githubusercontent.com/6595066/187285611-b90ffa3f-80d0-4716-8bbf-837be43e31b2.png)](https://hub.docker.com/repository/docker/rainrainrainrain/discord-bot-ntpug)

-Otherwise, please follow the manual installation instructions below.
+The Docker image linked above is compatible with the [fly.io tutorial](https://fly.io/docs/hands-on/start/), if you're unsure where to deploy.
+Just note that you'll have to escape the string quotes for env vars inside your fly.toml as `NTBOT_SECRET_TOKEN = "\"secret here\""`, etc. More info on this in the config.yml comments.
+Same applies for other cloud providers.

 ### Manual installation
 ```sh